IBM/watson-calorie-counter/README.md

 In order to run the application on your Android device, you will need to be prepared to transfer the application's `.apk` file to your device (created in the next step).
 There are multiple ways for developers to achieve this.

-Android Studio will handle the transfer for you if you tether your Android device to your computer, and enable enable both `developer options` and `web debugging`.
+Android Studio will handle the transfer for you if you tether your Android device to your computer, and enable both `developer options` and `web debugging`.

 > Note: Please refer to documentation on your specific phone to set these options.